 If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market, the trading price of our common stock could decline.
 The perception in the market that these sales may occur could also cause the trading price of our common stock to decline.
-As of May 10, 2018, we had outstanding a total of approximately 27,060,603 shares of common stock.
+As of August 9, 2018, we had outstanding a total of approximately 27,065,198 shares of common stock.

-Our certificate of incorporation, bylaws and Delaware law contain provisions that could discourage another company from acquiring us and may prevent attempts by our stockholders to replace or remove our current management.
+Our amended and restated certificate of incorporation, amended and restated bylaws and Delaware law contain provisions that could discourage another company from acquiring us and may prevent attempts by our stockholders to replace or remove our current management.

-Provisions of Delaware law, where we are incorporated, our certificate of incorporation and bylaws may discourage, delay or prevent a merger or acquisition that stockholders may consider favorable, including transactions in which you might otherwise receive a premium for your shares.
+Provisions of Delaware law, where we are incorporated, our amended and restated certificate of incorporation and our amended and restated bylaws may discourage, delay or prevent a merger or acquisition that our stockholders may consider favorable, including transactions in which you might otherwise receive a premium for your shares.
 In addition, these provisions may frustrate or prevent any attempts by our stockholders to replace or remove our current management by making it more difficult for stockholders to replace or remove our board of directors.
 These provisions include:

-- authorizing the issuance of "blank check" preferred stock without any need for action by stockholders; - providing for a classified board of directors with staggered terms; - requiring supermajority stockholder voting to effect certain amendments to our certificate of incorporation and bylaws; - eliminating the ability of stockholders to call special meetings of stockholders; - prohibiting stockholder action by written consent; and - establishing advance notice requirements for nominations for election to our board of directors or for proposing matters that can be acted on by stockholders at stockholder meetings.
+- authorizing our board of directors to issue "blank check" preferred stock without any need for approval by stockholders; - providing for a classified board of directors with staggered three-year terms; - requiring supermajority stockholder votes to effect certain amendments to our amended and restated certificate of incorporation and amended and restated bylaws; - eliminating the ability of stockholders to call special meetings of stockholders; - prohibiting stockholder action by written consent; and - establishing advance notice requirements for nominations for election to our board of directors or for proposing matters that can be acted on by stockholders at stockholder meetings.